rajeshkbathula/s3_connect_search_get_events/README.md

 * developed in a way that if you set multithreading to True in config , will be faster but also effects other programs in local.

-1. > python3 -m venv .venv
+1. > cd ./s3_connect_search_get_events

-2. > source ./.venv/bin/activate
+2. > python3 -m venv .venv
-3. > pip install -r requirements.txt
+3. > source ./.venv/bin/activate
-4. > input in config_input.py file inputs required
+4. > pip install -r requirements.txt
-5. > cd ./GetXML_S3Connect
+5. > input in config_input.py file inputs required
 6. > pytest ./
     * Tests still in progress
 7. > python3 ./ConnectGetFilterXML_S3.py